Freemium Pricing for SaaS: Great to Improve Customer Acquisition

 Free plans may not be the best choice if you are concerned about high implementation costs or difficulty with onboarding.
 Some tools require extensive integration with your existing system, and a lack of guidance during onboarding can lead to customers feeling like the tool didn't work for them.
 Additionally, if you are using legacy software or a product that was not designed with a self-serve approach, it may put a heavy load on your success or implementation team.
 It is advisable to resolve these issues before considering free plans.

-To maximize short-term revenue, it's best to avoid considering free plans.
-Although free plans can increase signups, generating revenue from them takes a long time.
+If you're trying to maximize short-term revenue, it's best to avoid free plans.
+Although they can increase signups, generating revenue from free plans takes a long time.
 Typically, only 3-5% of free plans eventually upgrade to paid accounts in the most successful scenarios.
 Additionally, it takes a while for the number of accounts to convert into significant revenue.
-In fact, the timeframe for free plans to begin impacting revenue is longer than expected.
+In fact, the timeframe for free plans to begin actually impacting revenue is longer than expected.

 Facts about the freemium pricing model